This article was originally published in 2014.

 Turing describes a phenomenon I find hard to reconcile with my intuition - uncomputable numbers.
 I find the idea that there are hard limits to computation itself baffling and intriguing.

-Turing was narrowly beaten to publication by Alonzo Church's alternative solution to the famous Entscheidungsproblem, though both Turing machines and Church's lambda calculus have proven to be enduring ways of modelling computation.
+Turing was narrowly beaten to publication by Alonzo Church's alternative solution to the famous Entscheidungsproblem, though both Turing machines and Church's lambda calculus have proven to be enduring ways of modeling computation.

 I remember being literally shocked when I first read this paper as a university student.
 Information, which had previously been to me as intangible as humour or beauty, suddenly became precise and quantifiable.